tylertitsworth/5th-age-srd/Classes/Bard.md

 Full Recovery

-Quick action each turn; 6+ to sustain
+Quick Action each turn; 6+ to sustain

 **Opening & Sustained Effect:** Any attack against you takes a penalty equal to the number of your allies in the battle who have more hit points than you.